-A completed lottery background investigation is noted on the investigative report case heading as approved.
-The number of completed background investigations with approval dates is recorded in the Compliance Activity Monitoring Process (CAMP) case management tracking system.
+A completed lottery background investigation is noted on the investigative report as approved.
+The number of days to complete an investigation from the date assigned until approved is recorded in the Compliance Activity Monitoring Process (CAMP) case management tracking system.
+Method of Calculation:

-This measure is calculated by recording the number of completed background investigations on lottery retailers, lottery vendors, lottery operator employees, potential commission employees and/or other individuals as assigned as closed by the approval by the Enforcement Division Director regardless of when the case was actually opened.
-The approval date of an investigation is recorded in the Compliance Activity Monitoring Process (CAMP) case management tracking system.
+This measure is calculated by recording the number of days from the date each lottery background investigation is assigned to an investigator until closed for approval by the Enforcement Division Director or designee divided by the total number of lottery background investigations completed for the quarter.
+The date a lottery background investigation is assigned to an investigator and approved by the Enforcement Division Director is recorded in the Compliance Activity Monitoring Process (CAMP) case management tracking system.
+Data Limitations: